amentheysay/amentheysay/README.md

 - 👋 Hi, I’m @amentheysay
 - 👀 I’m interested in software and web development
 - 🌱 I’m currently learning python as a begginer
-- 💞️ I’m looking to collaborate on begginer works software and web development
+- 💞️ I’m looking to collaborate on begginer works in software and web development
 - 📫 How to reach me  amenklof4@gmail.com

 <!---